 Basic training is to be completed before a person commences in a position of authority or working with children or young people.
 Once completed we recommend that the full basic training course is completed again every three years.
-In the years in between a shorter form of training may be completed, however it must include coverage of our Policy, Code of Conduct and reporting procedure.
+In the years in between a shorter form of training (Top-up Training) may be completed, which would include coverage of our Policy, Code of Conduct and reporting procedure.
 Basic Training is provided as a workbook with an accompanying DVD that has a variety of video clips.
 You can use this workbook individually or in a group, with or without a facilitator.
 The DVD and hard copies of the training workbook can be ordered from the CPU.
 The workbook can be downloaded below.

 These documents require Adobe Acrobat reader.
 To download the latest Adobe Acrobat reader, click here.

 Please click here to see details for upcoming BTS training sessions.

 The CPU also has access to books, referral information and other resources which may help your situation.
 Please contact the CPU for more details.

 Accidents and incidents where a child or young person is injured on church property or during an event that the church is running do happen from time to time.

 Incidents are an act that harms someone, such as bullying or fighting.